-Students must complete ENGL 1301, MATH 1314, PHYS 1401 or 1410, BIOL 2401 and 2402 prior to the first DMSO/DSAE course in the AAS degree.
+Students must complete ENGL 1301, MATH 1314, PHYS 1410, BIOL 2404 prior to the first DMSO/DSAE course in the AAS degree.
 RADR 1313 and RADR 2305 may be substituted for the PHYS course requirement.

 Clinical space is limited, so students are admitted on a competitive basis.
 In addition to the general admission requirements of the LSCS, the following requirements must be met in order to apply for admission to the Diagnostic Medical Sonography AAS programs.

 College entry-level ability in mathematics and English (reading/writing) as defined by LSCS.
 For further information, contact any of the student development offices.

-Complete the following courses with a “C” or better: ENGL 1301, MATH 1314, PHYS 1401 or 1410
+Complete the following courses with a “C” or better: ENGL 1301, MATH 1314, PHYS 1410

 A cumulative grade point average (GPA) of at least 2.0 in college.

 Students must register for and take the PSB Health Occupations Aptitude Test.

 Must complete Hepatitis B immunization series prior to the first clinical course (this may take 3 to 6 months to complete).
 Applicants must provide written documentation of all immunizations or titers received and a satisfactory physical exam on a college-approved form found on the website.

 Prospective students are required to attend an information session and obtain an information session certificate.